near-x/near-cookbook/src/localization.md

 ### 4. Decentralized Storage

 NEAR Procotol is working closely with Decentralized Storage solutions such as Filecoin, Ceramic, Crust, etc., to make it extremely easy to integrate your DApp with decentralized storage solutions.

+Checkout [this](https://docs.near.org/docs/concepts/storage-solutions) for more details.

 #### - IPFS